INSTRUMENTS / GENERATORS

 Some properties can change according

 to the note velocity.
-Such controls have a velocity mapping wheel on their
+Such controls have a velocity mapping knob on their

-left (all the big black wheels in the interface).
-If a velocity wheel is
+left (all the big black knobs in the interface).
+If a velocity knob is

 turned to right, higher note velocities increase the property value.
 Turn left